Hôtel de Besenval: A dark cloud loomed over the Ancien Régime

-Charles-Philippe de France, Comte d'Artois, the king's brother and Colonel Général of the Swiss Guards and the Grisons Troops in the uniform of the Swiss Guards.
-After his duel in the Bois de Boulogne on the morning of 16 March 1778 with the Duc de Bourbon over an Incident at the Opera Ball on Mardi Gras, he dined later that day with the Duc de Polignac, the Chevalier de Crussol and the Baron de Besenval at the Hôtel de Besenval and thanked all of them for having helped to prevent a real duel with the Duc de Bourbon.
+Louis-Auguste Augustin, Comte d'Affry, a friend of Pierre Victor de Besenval and a welcome guest at the Hôtel de Besenval.
+When the French Revolution began, he was sidelined by illness and Pierre Victor de Besenval acted as his deputy.

-At the end of April 1789, the commander of the Swiss Guards of the city of Paris, Louis-Auguste Augustin, Comte d'Affry, who was the Colonel Général of all the Swiss Regiments and the Grisons Troops in the service of the King of France (the line regiments and the guards regiments), acting in this capacity as administrator for Charles-Philippe de France, Comte d'Artois, accordingly the Comte d'Affry held the title vicariously and unofficially, suffered a serious accident.
-As a result, Pierre Victor, Baron de Besenval, had to take over as his deputy.
-The commander of the French Guards of the city of Paris at this time was Louis Marie Florent de Lomont d'Haraucourt, Duc du Châtelet, the Baron de Besenval's neighbour on the Rue de Grenelle, living opposite in the Hôtel du Châtelet.
+At the end of April 1789, Louis-Auguste Augustin, Comte d'Affry, suffered a serious accident.
+At the time, he was Commandant of the Swiss Guards of the city of Paris and, with the rank of colonel, served as the de facto Colonel Général of all Swiss Regiments and Grisons Troops in the service of the King of France (both line regiments and the Guards).
+In this capacity, he also acted as administrator for Charles-Philippe de France, Comte d'Artois.
+As a result of his illness, Pierre Victor, Baron de Besenval, acted as his deputy.
+The Commandant of the French Guards of the city of Paris at this time was Louis Marie Florent de Lomont d'Haraucourt, Duc du Châtelet, the Baron de Besenval's neighbour on the Rue de Grenelle, living opposite in the Hôtel du Châtelet.
 Anything but good conditions for the coming events.
 The Duc de Châtelet was considered inexperienced and the Baron de Besenval was already overworked.

 Towards the end of the 1780s, a dark cloud loomed over the Ancien Régime.
 The French kingdom had fallen into financial difficulties and was even threatened with national bankruptcy.
 France's involvement in the War of the Austrian Succession, the Seven Years' War and the American Revolutionary War as well as the expensive royal household had severely weakened the country financially.
 The inflation rose and the people protested in the streets because of the sharp rise in bread prices.
-The price of bread had risen to its highest level in the century.
+The price of bread had risen to its highest level in a century.
 King Louis XVI, who had ruled in an absolutist manner until then, had to act.